Command Line Interfaces

 session_data (

-) – The SessionData instance for the processed session.- Return type:
+SessionData) – The SessionData instance that defines the processed session.- Return type:

 None

-Removes all data and directories associated with the input session.
+Removes all data and directories associated with the input session from all Mesoscope-VR system machines and long-term storage destinations.

 This function is extremely dangerous and should be used with caution.
-It is designed to remove all data from failed or no longer necessary sessions.
+It is designed to remove all data from failed or no longer necessary sessions from all storage locations.
 Never use this function on sessions that contain valid scientific data.

 - Parameters: